Phokaia/Week-12-Homework-/README.md

 8. Allow SSH over Port 5601 to access KIBANA  from ELK Server

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YML AND CONFIG file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of YML AND CONFIG file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._